James Tisch: Personal life

 Tisch is married to Merryl (née Hiat) Tisch.
 She is a former member of the New York State Board of Regents and the chairwoman of the board of the Metropolitan Council on Jewish Poverty.
 They have three children, including Jessica Tisch.

 Tisch and his wife Merryl donated $40 million to establish The Tisch Cancer Institute, a cancer care and research facility at the Mount Sinai Hospital, New York.
-Tisch was a supporter of Rudolph Giuliani and donors to the Republican party.
+Tisch was a supporter of Rudolph Giuliani and has donated to the Republican party.
 He also supported Joe Lhota for New York City mayor in 2013.